-[DOWNLOAD VIDEO: "Two Questions" 997KB] "There are a lot of choices," DePauw University President Robert G. Bottoms told high school students and their parents who, along with DePauw alumni, gathered for last night's Presidential Reception at the Hyatt Regency in downtown Indianapolis.
+October 8, 2002, Indianapolis, Ind. - [DOWNLOAD VIDEO: "Two Questions" 997KB] "There are a lot of choices," DePauw University President Robert G. Bottoms told high school students and their parents who, along with DePauw alumni, gathered for tonight's Presidential Reception at the Hyatt Regency in downtown Indianapolis.
 "You know you have a lot of choices.
 And as you make those, I'd like to ask you to focus on two questions.
 The first is, not so much where you want to go to school, but what community do you want to live in?
 And, what do you want to be doing five years from now?"
 The event drew a record crowd: 215 prospective students attended, compared with 116 last year.
 They, their parents and about 60 DePauw alumni filled the large ballroom to hear DePauw's uncommon success story.

 DePauw is a community that enjoys economic, racial and geographical diversity in its student body and faculty, and intellectual rigor in its academic programs, the President noted.
 [DOWNLOAD AUDIO: "Bright Students" 412KB] "Don't you really want to go to school with students who are bright?," Dr. Bottoms asked the high school seniors in the room.
 "We have very bright students at DePauw, and statistically, at least, our students are getting brighter every year."